mrdziuban/chrome-new-tab/README.md

 ## Customizing

 You can add links to resources you find useful in `tab.html`.
 This template provides five `section`s.
 Each `section` has a header and a single empty list item.
-Add links as list items to each section and refresh the new tab page to see the changes.
-You should not need to reinstall the Chrome extension when modifying `tab.html` or `tab.js`
+Add more list items with links to the pages you care about and refresh the new tab page to see the changes.
+You should not need to reinstall the Chrome extension when modifying `tab.html` or `tab.js`.